Isochronic tones are a modern and scientifically proven form of brainwave entrainment technology.

 What's more, meditation is the gateway to altered states of awareness, during which you can have lucid dreams, out of body experiences, astral projections (or your own interpretations thereof), mystical experiences, creative insights and more.
 It's like a natural mind trip, available to every conscious human being in the world.

-Isochronic tones create states of meditation with evenly spaced pulses of a single tone to create a highly effective brainwave entrainment effect.
+Isochronic tones create states of meditation with evenly spaced pulses of a single tone to create a brainwave entrainment effect.
 Unlike binaural beats and monaural beats, the interference pattern is created outside of the brain so it's not necessary to wear headphones (although you can if you prefer).

 Isochronics are a powerful form of brainwave entrainment because the contrast between the sound pulses and the silence is more pronounced.
-The effect excites the thalamus and causes a frequency following response, where the brain internally recreates the frequency and this re-shapes the level of conscious awareness.
+The effect excites the thalamus and causes a frequency following response, where the brain internally recreates the frequency and this dictates the level of conscious awareness.

 The best isochronic tones are thought to comprise a pure tone (also called a sine wave) with a frequency of 150-180 Hz.
 This stimulates the brain (the physiological effect) while keeping within a comfortable listening range for most people (the psychological effect).
-Note that alternative entrainment technologies like clicks entrain the brain better but most people find them too annoying to properly relax.

 I find the best isochronic tones are mixed with white noise or harmonic sound effects to disguise the regular pulsing.
 Water sounds, such as rainfall, ocean waves, waterfalls and running streams are ideal.
 However, synthetic sounds like guitar distortions can also be used if you find waterfall sounds are too hippy.

 Isochronic tones have hit the mass market in recent years and there are plenty of YouTube videos and smartphone apps cashing in on the appeal.
 However the motivations of the makers and the technical medium used means they are generally of poor quality.